-When it comes to a criminal case and actually settling the case in LA, typically you’re going to be put on probation for a period of time that can range anywhere from one to five years, depending on whether it’s a felony or a misdemeanor or a whole host of other factors.
+When it comes to a criminal cases and actually settling the case in San Fernando Valley, CA, typically you’re going to be put on probation for a period of time that can range anywhere from one to five years, depending on whether it’s a felony or a misdemeanor or a whole host of other factors.

 What will happen is, you’ll be given a court date.
 You’re going to have to show proof that you’re doing what you’re supposed to — whether it be paying a fine, doing a course — whether it is the court orders you to do.
 Instead of just ordering you to do it then forgetting about you and let you go on your merry way, the court is actually going to keep track to make sure that you’re doing what you’re doing.